• ROENFR

 (4) Members of the Plenary and specialized committees may also carry out other activities, with prior notification to the Executive Bureau, in order to achieve the goals and objectives established according to Law no. 248/2013 regarding the organization and functioning of CES, republished, after which they will present a report regarding their participation in the respective activity.

 Art.
-32 – The CES Plenary adopts, according to the provisions of Law no. 248/2013, republished, opinions and resolutions:
+32 – The CES Plenary adopts, in accordance with the provisions of Law no. 248/2013, republished, opinions and resolutions:

 a) favorable opinions without justification;